markdown-extended/manifest/mde-manifest.md

 **configuration** - This designates an optional set of options a parser can accept to define some of its behaviors.

+For the purposes of this document, the following notations apply:

+**∙** - This character is used when necessary to represent a *space* character.

+**->** - This notation is used when necessary to represent a *tabulation* character.

+**|** - This character is used when necessary to represent the left side of the document or the character zero of a line.

 List of meta-characters {#list-of-meta-characters}